Tzang Merwyn Tong: Education

+Tong graduated from Ngee Ann Polytechnic's School of Film and Media Studies in 1999 with a Diploma in Mass Communication.
+He later obtained a degree in Mass Communications from Curtin University in Western Australia.

+In 2022, he completed a Master of Arts in Arts Pedagogy and Practice from Goldsmiths, University of London, through LASALLE College of the Arts.
+His research on Zen-Mind Filmmaking has been presented at Glasgow School of Art's On Not Knowing: How Artists Teach conference.

 Biography

-Tong made his debut film e'Tzaintes, a no-budget teenage black comedy, when he was 19 years old, with no prior knowledge in filmmaking.
-It tells the story of social misfits who band together to stand up against oppression.
-The film was made guerrilla style, under tight budget constraints, with no professional actors, but attracted international attention when it premiered at film festivals, making its European Premiere as the Opening Night Film of the Berlin Asia Pacific Film Festival.
+At 19 years old, with no prior knowledge in filmmaking, Tong made his debut film e'Tzaintes, a no-budget teenage black comedy about social misfits who band together to stand up against oppression.
+The film was made guerrilla style, under tight budget constraints, with no professional actors.
+The film was selected for the opening night at the Berlin Asia Pacific Film Festival in 2004.

 Soon after e'Tzaintes was released, Tong embarked on his second film, A Wicked Tale, a psycho-erotic thriller based on the Little Red Riding Hood fable.
-The film made its World Premiere to critical acclaim at the 34th Rotterdam International Film Festival.
-Tickets for A Wicked Tale's World Premiere were sold out.
+The film made its world premiere at the 34th Rotterdam International Film Festival.
 A Wicked Tale went on to festivals in Berlin, Munich, Frankfurt, Tel Aviv, Melbourne, Montreal, Lund, Leeds and Florida, receiving rave reviews as the sold-out Closing Night film of the Montreal FanTasia Festival.
 It was described by Montreal Mirror as a "hallicinatory atmospheric film drenched in lust and dread".

-In 2005, Tong became the youngest Singapore director to ever release a film commercially on DVD/VCD.
-The copies of A Wicked Tale were sold out within a year.
-Bootleg copies are still circulated in underground markets, contributing to its growing cult status.
+The film was released on VCD and DVDs with 1,000 DVDs released and sold out.

 Plans for a new feature film began, but it took him 7 years to raise enough money to make it.
 The film was code named The FRVL Project.